Kumrovec

 Kumrovec ([kûmroʋet͡s]) is a village in the northern part Croatia, part of Krapina-Zagorje County.
 It sits on the Sutla River, along the Croatian-Slovenian border.
-The Kumrovec municipality has 1,413 residents (2021), but the village itself has only 267 people.
+The Kumrovec municipality has 1,412 residents (2021), but the village itself has only 245 people.
 The municipality was established on May 6, 1997, after it was split from the municipality of Tuhelj.

-Kumrovec is notably the birthplace of marshal Josip Broz Tito (1892–1980), the president of Yugoslavia.
+Kumrovec is notably the birthplace of Josip Broz Tito (1892–1980), the president of former Yugoslavia.
 The birth house of Tito (built in 1860 as the first brickwork house in the village) features the Memorial Museum of Marshal Tito, opened in 1953.
 The museum is also important for the local folklore.
 Next to the house is the bronze standing statue of Marshal Tito (made by Antun Augustinčić, 1948).
 The old part of Kumrovec comprises the Ethnological Museum with 18 village houses, displaying permanent exhibitions of artifacts related to the life and work of Zagorje peasants in the 19th/20th century.
 The village is small but of great popularity in the former Yugoslavia, owing to the annual celebration of Youth Day every May 25.

 Today the major attraction of Kumrovec is the Ethnological Museum Staro Selo (Old Village) Kumrovec with very well preserved village houses from the turn of 19th/20th century.
 The reconstruction and redecoration of these houses started in 1977.
 So far 40-odd houses and other farmstead facilities have been restored, which makes Staro Selo the most attractive place of this kind in Croatia.
 Visitors may see permanent ethnological exhibitions such as the Zagorje-style Wedding, the Life of Newly-weds, From Hemp to Linen, Blacksmith's Crafts, Cart-wright's Craft, Pottery, From Grain to Bread, etc.

 On November 24, 1935, the Brethren of the Croatian Dragon raised a monument to the Croatian anthem Lijepa naša domovino to celebrate its one hundredth anniversary.
 Kumrovec celebrates this day as its municipal holiday.

 History

 In the late 19th and early 20th century, Kumrovec was part of Varaždin County of the Kingdom of Croatia-Slavonia.

+According to the research of Slovenian historian Daniel Siter, during the initial phase of the German occupation of the Slovene-Croatian territory between May and June 1941, the municipality of Kumrovec was temporarily occupied by Nazi Germany, along with other parts of the western outskirts of the Croatian Zagorje (Hum na Sotli, Prišlin, Druškovec, Brezno and Lupinjak).
+For the first few weeks after the occupation in April, the swastika also hung in Kumrovec.
+The occupied territory of Western Croatian Zagorje (including Kumrovec) was returned to the Independent State of Croatia in mid-June 1941.
+At that time, the state and occupation border between Germany and Croatia was finally established along the water line of the Sotla river.